How to configure Nikon Z6 wedding photography?

 STEP 1.
 Gather the right gear for wedding photography

-Make sure to bring a backup camera for managing odd circumstances if your primary camera fails.
+Bring a backup camera for managing odd circumstances if your primary camera fails.

 A right wide-angled lens is also needed for capturing perfect venue shots and group photographs.
 You can make a pick from the following options: